SuborbitalPigeon/chapter_image/text/image.md

 ## Simple thresholding

 A simple approach to region segmentation can be performed by using *thresholding* methods, such as those described in [@sec:thresholding].
-This has the advantage of being very simple to implement and fast to compute.
+Thresholding has the advantage of being very simple to implement and fast to compute.

+The task to be completed by using image thresholding on a ultrasonic C-scan image is to separate the image into two classes, namely *defect* and *non defect*.
+This is a binary segmentation process.

-As mentioned previously, there are two broad classes of thresholding algorithm, *global* and *local*.
+As mentioned previously, there are two broad classes of thresholding algorithm, *global* and *adaptive*.
-It is expected that the segmentation performance of global thresholds will be worse than locally thresholded samples.
+It is expected that the segmentation performance of global thresholds will be worse than adaptively thresholded samples, due to thickness differences.

 The main process to be followed in the thresholding segmentation pipeline is: